Protecting Yourself from Fraudulent Buyers: What Boat Dealers and Yacht Brokers Need to Know

 How the Scam Works

-Why This Matters to the Marine Industry
+Why This Scam Is Spreading in the Marine Market

 Red Flags to Watch For